peteretelej/largefile/README.md

 **AI Assistant workflow:**

-1. Get file overview to understand structure
+1. Gets file overview to understand structure
-2. Search for classes and their methods
+2. Searches for classes and their methods
-3. Look for code issues like TODOs or long functions
+3. Looks for code issues like TODOs or long functions

 ```python
 # AI gets file structure